JereKuusela/valheim-upgrade_world/publish/README.md

 Affected data values can be configured but recommended to keep them as it is.

 # Changelog

+- v1.14
+	- Changes the `vegetation_add` and `vegetation_reset` to work with all vegetation when ids are not given.

 - v1.13
 	- Improves command output.